lidofinance/rewards-managers/README.md

 ##### `change_allocator(_new_allocator: address)`

-Changes allocator.
-Could be called from owner only
+Changes `ALLOCATOR`.
+Can be called by owner only.

 Events: